chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Tue Apr 24 16:03:27 CDT 2018

 I opened my terminal to code on Tue Apr 24 19:57:34 CDT 2018

+I opened my terminal to code on Wed Apr 25 08:35:18 CDT 2018